-4.3 Spanish
+4.2.2 Spanish

-This data set was collected by authors CM and MS using the methodology from Sundara & Breiss (submitted) for use in an unrelated study that is still in progress.
+This data set was collected by authors CM and MS using the methodology from Sundara & Breiss (under review) for use in an unrelated study that is still in progress (Mayer & Sundara, in prep).
 The data consists of 576 unique CVCV Spanish nonce words rated on a discrete scale from 1 to 100 by 168 participants.
 Each participant rated 144 tokens, leading to 24,192 ratings.
+Stimuli were presented simultaneously in both orthographic and auditory form.
 The phonotactic models were trained on a set of about 27,000 word types including citation and inflected forms taken from the EsPal database (Duchon et al. 2013) with stress encoded.
 The frequencies associated with these words were calculated from a large collection of Spanish subtitle data.
 The trained models were used to score the 576 nonce words.
 We use these scores as predictors in a linear mixed-effects model with random intercepts for participants and words.
 Random intercepts are used for individual words and subjects.
-The results in Table 7 below show again that the non-positional metrics substantially outperform the positional metrics, and that the non-frequency-weighted metrics are generally more successful.